-4Lottery spending is "drastically underreported" in the Consumer Expenditure Survey (Kearney 2005b).
+4. Lottery spending is "drastically underreported" in the Consumer Expenditure Survey (Kearney, 2005b).

-5See, for example, Clotfelter and Cook (1989), Cook and Clotfelter (1993), Farrell, Morgenroth, and Walker (1999), Farrell et al. (2000), Kearney (2005b), Grote and Matheson (2006), Guryan and Kearney (2010), and Knight and Schiff (2012).
-We calculate that these papers' estimates of the effects of jackpots on ticket sales range from 33 to 250 percent of our estimate, with an average of 114 percent of our estimate.
-See details in Appendix Table A8.
+5. See, for example, Clotfelter and Cook (1989), Cook and Clotfelter (1993), Farrell et al. (1999), Farrell et al. (2000), Kearney (2005b), Grote and Matheson (2006), Guryan and Kearney (2010), and Knight and Schiff (2012).
+We by (i) using instrumental variables to address simultaneity bias in the relationship between jackpots and sales, (ii) using new data to estimate the elasticity with respect to the second prize, which we find to be very different than the jackpot elasticity, and (iii) exploiting recent Mega Millions and Powerball price changes to estimate the price elasticity of demand for those games.
+Both (ii) and (iii) are necessary for structural estimates of the probability weighting function.